Explosions: By the Numbers

 Explosions are extremely violent events and pose great danger to anyone in the vicinity.
 Related injuries fall under four general categories:

-• Primary: These injuries occur when an explosion’s shock wave moves through the body, harming primarily the air-filled organs.
-The most commonly affected are the lungs, stomach, eyes, ears, and brain.
+• Primary: These injuries occur when an explosion’s shock wave moves through the body, primarily affecting air-filled organs such as the lungs, stomach, eyes, ears, and brain.

 • Secondary: This type of trauma involves debris displaced by the blast and accounts for the majority of injuries in explosions.
-Flying objects can travel great distances and move many times faster than a speeding bullet.
+Flying objects can travel great distances and move much faster than a speeding bullet.

-• Tertiary: Tertiary wounds result from a person being thrown by a blast or if a structure collapses on them.
-Blunt force or penetrating trauma may result in either case.
+• Tertiary: These wounds result from a person being thrown by a blast or if a structure collapses on them, potentially causing blunt force or penetrating trauma.

-• Quaternary: These category encompasses all injuries not cited above.
-It includes burns, lung complications due to smoke or dust, toxic or biological illness, exposure, and even psychological trauma.
+• Quaternary: This category includes all injuries not cited above, such as burns, lung complications due to smoke or dust, toxic or biological illness, exposure, and even psychological trauma.

 How an Explosion Personal Injury Attorney Can Help